 2. YOUR MERISKI CHALET HOLIDAY

 A Chalet Host and Chef to look after you throughout your stay.
 Breakfast every morning with array of cereals, pastries and a cooked breakfast option.
 Afternoon tea with homemade cake or biscuits.
-Freshly prepared set dinner including canapés and a glass of fizz on 6 nights.
+Dinner is provided on six nights of your stay.
+On 5 nights this is freshly prepared by your Chef including canapés and a glass of fizz.
+On one night an informal dinner will be prepared in advance and served by your Chalet Host.
 Complimentary wine, beer and soft drinks throughout your stay.
-Shared in resort transport service from 8am to 10pm daily, covering the Méribel Valley area (not Méribel Mottaret).
+Shared in-resort transport service from 8am to 8pm daily, covering the Méribel Valley area (not Méribel Mottaret).
 Lift pass pre-ordering and delivery service.

 b) Does Not Include

 Flights, transfers to and from the airports, insurance, lift pass, ski equipment hire, ski lessons, childcare, lunches and dinner on the chalet staff’s night off.
 Food and drink requests over and above what is included in point 2. a) above.
 We will endeavour to accommodate these requests, but please note that this will be subject to an additional charge, to be billed locally.

 a) To secure your booking, you should complete and sign the Meriski booking form and send it to the company or complete the online booking form.
 You should also arrange payment of the appropriate deposit or full balance if you are booking within 10 weeks of departure.

 Please note we can only accept bank transfers for balance payments.